kristopolous/EvDa/README.md

  * Creates key if it doesn't exist, as an array
  * Adds value to the array if it's not already there.
+ * If value is an `array` then it gets flattened and appended.
  * If the set is not modified, events aren't run.
  * Returns set.